5 Free Plagiarism Checkers for Irish Students and Teachers

 - Number of unique words

-All in all a pretty comprehensive report.
-This brings us to the next topic which is its accuracy.
-From the image, we can see that the content is 100% plagiarized which is correct.
+All in all, this is a pretty comprehensive report.
+This brings us to the next topic, which is its accuracy.
+From the image, we can see that the content is 100% plagiarised, which is correct.
 That’s because we tested this tool using an article from Forbes.
-Since the entire article is already published, it should show up as 100% plagiarized.
-Going forward the same article will be used to test all other tools on this list.
+Since the entire article is already published, it should show up as 100% plagiarised.
+Going forward, the same article will be used to test all other tools on this list.

 Another testament to this tool’s accuracy is the list of sources.
 It correctly identifies Forbes as the source of this article.